-PG&E’s ZNE outreach activities include workshops and educational series.
-Workshops will help design professionals learn about creating ZNE buildings and are offered through PG&E’s Pacific Energy Training Center and PG&E’s Stockton Energy Training Center.
-PG&E also holds speaker forums and presentations on key ZNE topics for building professionals and residential customers.
-For a calendar of upcoming seminars and on demand classes, visit PG&E Energy Centers
+PG&E's ZNE outreach activities include no-cost virtual trainings to help design professionals learn about creating ZNE buildings and are offered through PG&E’s Energy Centers.
+For a calendar of upcoming webinars and on demand classes, visit PG&E Energy Centers.

-PG&E developed and has been holding the annual zero net energy design competition, Architecture at Zero, since 2011.
-The competition solicits state of the art design concepts for Zero Net Energy building and is open to a wide range of building and environmental professionals, as well as students.
+PG&E has supported the annual zero net energy design competition, Architecture at Zero, since 2011.
+The competition which has pivoted to focus on zero net carbon design solicits state of the art design concepts for new construction building and is open to a wide range of building and environmental professionals with an emphasis on participation by post-secondary students.

 PG&E currently supports two major research efforts.
 The first study aims to establish effective and verifiable methods to evaluate ZNE home performance and compare modeled to observed home performance, while the second study aims to explore and develop models for in-home miscellaneous electric loads.
 A study to examine community-level distributed energy resources to achieve ZNE is currently being scoped and is expected to begin in early 2016.
 Previous studies are located in the sidebars.